nicosuave/duckdb-diskcache/README.md

 FROM disk_cache_stats()
 ORDER BY ALL;
 ```
+The above could be executed nwhen shutting down DuckDB.
 When you restart DuckDB later, potentially on another machine, you can quickly hydrate **DiskCache**:

 ```sql
 SELECT disk_cache_hydrate(uri, range_start_uri, range_size) FROM hydrate;
 ```

+**DiskCache** provides a `disk_cache_hydrate(URL, start, size)` scalar function that uses *massively parallel I/O* to read and cache these ranges.
+Please order the URL,start such that adjacent requests can be combined.
 The `disk_cache_hydrate()` function uses many I/O threads (see: `disk_cache_config`) for doing parallel I/O requests.
 Doing so is necessary in *cloud instances* to get near the network bandwidth, and allows for quick hydration of the smart cache from a previous state.

 **DiskCache** supports a "fake-S3" `fake_s3://X` filesystem  which acts like S3 but directs to the local filesystem, while adding *fake network latencies* similar to S3 latencies (best-case "inside the same AZ").
 This is a handy tool for local performance debugging without having to spin up an EC2 instance.
 One could e.g. create a SF100 tpch database and generate parquet files e.g., using: